Chances are, you've had a bad customer service experience at least once in your life.

 A study by Forbes found that over 70% of all consumers who stopped a shopping at a store did so because of a bad customer service experience.

-Though there are more dimensions to this in online retail, it still applies.
+Though there are more dimensions to this in eCommerce retail, it still applies.

 Here are 3 ways to improve customer retention: